 Supporting Communities Through the Michigan Health Endowment Fund

-For 80 years, Blue Cross has had one consistent purpose—to help the people of Michigan live healthier lives.
+For more than 80 years, Blue Cross has had one consistent purpose—to help the people of Michigan live healthier lives.
 Providing high-quality health care is just one of many ways we’re achieving that goal.

 In 2013, we took steps to become a nonprofit mutual insurer.
 As part of this transition, the Michigan Health Endowment Fund came into being.
 The Health Fund is an independent, nonprofit philanthropic foundation that works to improve the health and wellness of vulnerable Michigan residents.
 BCBSM finances it through payments of millions of dollars annually, with the purpose of improving the health of Michigan residents and providing critical aid to those who need it most.